 - 2 medium sized eggs beaten

-- ½ tsp mild chilli powder optional
+- ½ teaspoon mild chilli powder optional

-- 2 tbsp chopped coriander
+- 2 tablespoon chopped coriander

 - Salt and pepper

-- 1 tbsp plain flour
+- 1 tablespoon plain flour

-- 1 tbsp olive oil
+- 1 tablespoon olive oil

 - Burger buns with iceberg Lettuce, slices of tomatoes and cucumber to serve